MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Char.api.md

 ```

 #### Brief
-Reads the code unit a 32 bit signed uninteger from a binary stream.
+Reads the code point a 32 bit unsigned integer from a binary stream.

 #### Parameters
 > *stream* => the input stream